Skip to Main Content

 From vacuum cups and clamps to an endless variety of grippers, the design and configuration of your end-of-arm-tooling can have a profound effect on the cost.
 Basic EOAT that simply grabs a case or bag and places it on the pallet tends to be relatively inexpensive, but we often design custom EOAT that performs multiple tasks or handles uniquely shaped or fragile items.

-See how we integrated custom end-of-arm-tooling and vision systems to solve a complex issue for Pittsburgh Corning
+See how we integrated custom end-of-arm-tooling and vision systems to solve a complex issue for Pittsburgh Corning.

 View Case Study